 Learning speech arts gives students the skills and the confidence to be clear communicators in all kinds of speaking situations, from conversation to interview settings and professional presentations and appearances.
 The fear of public speaking has long been understood as the number one fear among individuals across society, and that kind of fear can make it difficult for even the most skilled, talented, and innovative individuals to take pride in their ideas.
 Speech arts studies helps students to channel and control that fear and give them the confidence that will make them stand out among academic, personal, and professional settings.
 Speech arts students gain a deepening awareness of the impact they can have on the world through the expression of their ideas.

 Speech arts is for everybody—for children, teens, and adults of all ages!
 It is for anyone who wishes to improve their skills and their confidence in communication, and not just for students who wish to become actors or performers.
 Although speech arts certainly is helpful to students interested in pursuing drama, speech arts training benefits students who are pursuing any kind of career.
 The ability to effectively and confidently express ideas is important in all fields, including education, academia, business, law, medicine, science, engineering, technology, media, and the arts.

 I teach speech arts for students from grades K-12.
 Students who stay in speech arts lessons throughout their school years see a marked improvement in their confidence in and outside the classroom.

 I also lead workshops for writers, artists, academics, and other professionals looking to learn how to use their voices in more effective ways to communicate their ideas to their audiences.

-For more information about the speech arts classes I offer, please see my Teaching page, which also includes information about my writing mentorships.
+For more information about the speech arts classes I offer, please see my Teaching Services page.
 All of my speech arts classes are complemented with some amount of original writing, depending on the needs and interest of the student, but I also teach separate classes specifically on creative writing.